core2062/RookieTraining/Quiz#3.md

 # Hello and welcome back to CORE2062 rookie training.

+Please watch lesson three on [thegreatcourses.com](thegreatcourses.com).
+Then, create a code to do the following:
 Write a program that asks for a number input then prints the number.
+Use OnlineGDB.com